 About Model Portfolios

-Each ETFG Dynamic Portfolio is comprised of the top ETFs as ranked by the ETF Global Quant model and the firm’s Research Policy Committee.
-The universe of U.S. Listed, equity ETFs is reviewed by the ETFG Quant model and the RPC daily and represents the broadest range of industry groups, sectors and geographic regions.
+Each ETFG Dynamic Portfolio is comprised of the top ETFs as ranked by the ETF Global Quant model.
+The universe of U.S. Listed, equity ETFs is reviewed by the ETFG Quant model daily and represents the broadest range of industry groups, sectors and geographic regions.
 Please see the most recent quarter's overview, holdings and updated performance for the ETFG Dynamic Model Portfolio Program here:

 - ETF Global Dynamic Model Portfolios – Program Overview